 - Make sure you have thought of the essential SEO tricks.
 If you publish the content on your own site, remember to display it prominently and link to it as often as possible from other relevant posts.

 - Pay attention to the shareability of your content.
-It should naturally inspire, i.e. meet the target group's need for information and satisfy it particularly well.
-And it should fit perfectly with the platform for which it was created.
+It should naturally inspire, i.e. meet the target group’s need for information and satisfy it particularly well.
+And it should be perfectly suited to the platform for which it was created.
 So always pay attention to what goes down well here and also fits in with your goals.

 - Make multipliers (influencers) and relevant websites aware of your content.
-I advise you to do this manually and in a targeted manner, rather than using an automated tool.
-This will work particularly well if your content is excellently implemented or contains exclusive information.
+I advise you to do this in a targeted and manual way and not via an automatic tool.
+This will work particularly well if your content is excellently realised or contains exclusive information.
 At the same time: promotional articles are rarely recommended and distributed.

 - In the spirit of classic content marketing, you should therefore concentrate on enriching the internet with relevant and helpful content.

-- Last but not least, you will also want to consider paid distribution methods.
-Depending on the topic and target group, these include ads via Google Ads or Facebook Ads, for example.
+- Last but not least, you will also think about paid distribution methods.
+Depending on the topic and target group, this may include adverts via Google Ads or Facebook Ads.
 The rule of thumb from my article on content distribution: With Google Ads, you can reach people who have a specific question.
-With Facebook Ads, on the other hand, you can target people who have certain interests or who match demographic data.
+With Facebook Ads, on the other hand, you can target people who have specific interests or who match demographic data.

 And even though I mentioned content distribution at the very end, you should think about it right from the start.
 Then you already know which other elements you need.